 COLORADO OUTBACK ADVENTURES: A HISTORY OF CREATING MEMORIES THAT LAST A LIFETIME

 In 1995, Casey Harper moved to Durango with his family.
-They were avid white water river rafters in Utah, so they opened a company in Durango and started running white water trips on the Lower Animas River.
+They were avid white water river rafters in Utah, so they opened a Durango white water rafting company and started running white water raft trips on the Lower Animas River.

 In 1998, Bob Williamson moved to Durango from Ohio.
 He attended Fort Lewis College and worked as a river guide and Jeep tour guide for Casey during the summers.
 During the winters, he led snowmobile tours and taught snowboarding.
 Casey continued to operate his company and Bob graduated and pursed a career in accounting.

 In 2016, Bob was ready to return to work in the outdoor industry.
 He contacted Casey, and they launched Colorado Outback Adventures.
-The joint venture began as an ATV & RZR rental company at Purgatory.
-In 2018, they added river rafting, Jeep rentals, off-road go-karts, and Jeep tours to the mix.
-In 2019, they launched boat charters on Lake Nighthorse.
+The joint venture began as a Colorado ATV & RZR rental company at Purgatory.
+In 2018, they added Durango river rafting tours, Colorado Jeep rentals, off-road go-karts, and Jeep tours to the mix.
+In 2019, they launched Lake Nighthorse boat rentals.

 The company continues to grow because of Casey and Bob’s passion for helping people experience the outdoors.